December 27, 2023 9 min read

-What are some of the most common hair breakage causes that occur, and what can you do about them?
+What are some of the most common hair breakage causes that occur, and what treatments can you use to address them?
 Learn more in this article.

 Waking up to damaged, dry, and brittle hair can be an absolute confidence breaker - and let's be honest, we all love rocking a healthy and shiny mane that draws all the attention!